Vinz1911/intelli/README.md

 # Linux Kernel:
 The intelli v2.0 uses the always latest version of the `Raspberry Pi OS Lite`.
-For a better performance, i would recommend to update the kernel to at least `6.12.x` and enable the `PREEMT_RT` patch.
+For a better performance, i would recommend to update the kernel to at least `6.12.x` and enable the `PREEMPT_RT` patch.
 This can be done like this:

 ```shell
 # install requirements